Lada Samara: Development

 VAZ had made their first front-wheel drive prototype, the VAZ-1101, in the early 1970s.
 The engine from the Fiat 127 was used.
 Further development of this project led to the 900 cc Ladoga three-door hatchback prototype in 1976.
 The decision to build the Samara was taken on 16 September 1978, the intention being to build a car with strong potential sales in Western European export markets.
 Proposals for a distinctive saloon, four-door, and both three- and five-door hatchback were considered; it was decided instead the saloon should share the three-door hatchback's sheetmetal forward of the C-pillar.
 (Design work on the four-door went toward the VAZ-2110 instead.)
 During its development, VAZ designers paid careful attention to the contemporary Renault 9, Volkswagen Golf, Ford Escort Mark III, Opel Kadett, and Volvo 340, which would be the new VAZ-2108's main competitors.
 Front suspension was MacPherson struts, rear by torsion bar.
 It also had rack and pinion steering, another Soviet first.

 On 31 December 1979, the first VAZ-2108 prototype was completed.
 It strongly resembled the earlier Ladoga, and the VAZ-1106 saloon.
 While named Sputnik at home, it was more commonly known as the Vos'merka ("Eighth") after the last digit in the model code.
 The export version was named after the Samara River, a tributary to the Volga.
 The first cars left the production line on 18 December 1984.
 These, the three-door hatchbacks (the only model available at first), were powered by a belt-driven SOHC 1,288 cc inline-four with 65 hp-metric, and were fitted with a four-speed gearbox.
 The three-door was joined by a five-door, and by models with 1,099 cc (a destroked version of the 1.3) or 1,499 cc (a bored-out 1288) engines.
-(The head was developed in co-operation with Porsche, though most Western observers assumed Porsche's involvement went beyond just engines, and the carburetors in connection with Solex.)
+The head was developed in co-operation with Porsche, and the carburetors in connection with Solex.
+But the Porsche consultants' involvement went beyond just engines.
+Among other things, the Germans also helped VAZ with passive safety, controllability and easy gear shifting, as well as interior ergonomics.